illinois-ceesd/mirgecom/doc/development.rst

       $ pydocstyle
       $ pytest

-3. Commit your changes to the new branch
+3. Commit your changes to the new branch:

    .. code:: bash

       $ git commit

-4. Push your changes
+4. Push your changes:

    .. code:: bash